 Up the fiber content of your wedding with these kale floral arrangements #Favors & Flowers#bouquet#centerpiece#flowers#non-floral bouquet#non-floral centerpiece Posted Jul 20 2016 Megan Finley Horowitz meggyfin Wedding kale from a vegan planetarium wedding.
 Photo by Bernie Smith Photography A long time ago, I wrote a reactionary post called "Fuck yeah, kale bouquets."
 It was a reaction to people talking shit about some people's choices to have my favorite lettuce featured prominently in their weddings.
 Currently, I am planning a wedding, and I still feel strongly about the power of kale and its rightful place as featured decor.
 So much so, that I've been rounding up so much kale wedding inspiration, that reading this post might just up your fiber content… Obviously the OG kale bouquet still has my heart.
 Learn how to DIY this awesome kale centerpiece from HGTV.com Amber's goth-y kale bouquet.
 Photo by Stephen Melvin Sarah's bouquet contained kale, asparagus, and garlic scapes.
 Photo by Long Brook Photography Kale bouquet photo via Sweet Violet Bride Sarah's food-themed bouquet of purple and red flowers set off by artichokes, mint, basil, fiddlehead ferns, and purple kale.
 Photo by Daniel Finucane Photo by Francis Joseph Photography – Floral Design by Petals, Ink – via StyleMePretty Hand-tied kale bouquet from WeddingChicks.com and Cluney Photo Lavender roses, green spider mums, ‘Kermit’ pom-pom mums, and purple kale, all arranged in a rustic bark basket.
 (From 1800flowers.com, no less!)
 Photo via Deavita.fr I love this vegetable centerpiece from The Art of Doing Stuff with beet greens, swiss chard, anise flowers, lavender, parsley, carrot tops, and of course, kale.
 Photo by althouse via Flickr.
 Look how cool kale looks just by itself, though!
 And at $5 a bunch, those are some cheap-ass offbeat floral arrangements.
 Although, that second-to-last photo is probably what I'm leaning most towards: a fully edible "floral" arrangement that features a lot of kale.
 It's fun, funky, and perfect for the wedding of two foodies.
 Are you planning on incorporating kale into your wedding?
 How?
 Where?
 And can I have some?
-Megan Finley Horowitz Megan is the LA-based Offbeat Empire editor.
-When she's not writing, editing, and sleeping, she's eating like the fate of the world depends on it.
-You can snoop into her personal life over on her website Funk in Deep Freeze! @meggyfin @treatsandgeeksLA @meggyfin PREVIOUS Lightsabers vs. wands: don't miss this Harry Potter meets Star Wars wedding NEXT 18 birdcage veils to make your wedding outfit take flight Show/Hide comments [ 3 ] Sigh… it's too bad kale doesn't taste as good as it looks.
+Megan Finley Horowitz When Megan's not writing, traveling, and sleeping, she's eating like the fate of the world depends on it.
+(You're welcome, world!)
+You can snoop into her personal life over on her website The Dash and Dine! @meggyfin @thedashanddine @meggyfin PREVIOUS Lightsabers vs. wands: don't miss this Harry Potter meets Star Wars wedding NEXT 18 birdcage veils to make your wedding outfit take flight Show/Hide comments [ 3 ] Sigh… it's too bad kale doesn't taste as good as it looks.
 Reply I was just wondering about rainbow chard when I got to the second-to-last picture!
 Purple kohlrabi leaves look beautiful too, as does bronze fennel… Reply Yes, please!
 I'm dreaming of a kale bouquet myself.
 Reply Join the conversation Cancel ReplyYour email address will not be published.
-Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
-No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
+Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.